nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/dfu_over_bt_mesh.rst

 Provisioning and configuring the devices
 ****************************************

-After programming the samples onto the boards, they need to be provisioned into the same Bluetooth mesh network with an external provisioner device.
+After programming the samples onto the boards, they need to be provisioned into the same Bluetooth Mesh network with an external provisioner device.
 See the documentation for :ref:`provisioning the mesh DFU target device <ble_mesh_dfu_target_provisioning>` and :ref:`provisioning the mesh DFU distributor device <ble_mesh_dfu_distributor_provisioning>` for how this is done.

 After the provisioning is completed, a Configuration Client needs to add a common application key to all devices.